 The new venture also establishes a service agreement with the parent company.
 According to the agreement, the parent company provides all the necessary management and administrative services.

 Then, the special purpose entity issues financial securities (units) to investors.
 Each unit includes one share of the special purpose entity’s equity with the call option for the parent’s company to buy back the shares, as well as one warrant to purchase the shares of the parent’s company.
-The investors use the warrants as a form of insurance for investors in case the parent company would not recall the shares.
+The investors use the warrants as a form of insurance for investors in case the parent company does not recall the shares.

 More Resources